fsharp/fslang-design/RFCs/FS-1034-fsharp-core-package.md

 are somewhat orthogonal to the package structure and delivery.
 See [this comment](https://github.com/fsharp/fslang-design/issues/188#issuecomment-301245317).

 * Is the FSharp.Core package reference pinned or not in templates?
   - PackageReference support version ranges.
-Package versions in nuget are major.minor.patch (semver), that's the official versioning scheme.
+Package versions in NuGet are major.minor.patch (semver), that's the official versioning scheme.
   - Pinning to an exact specific version, es 4.1.9 mean if i need to update it, user need to do it manually.
 And is bad for resilience to bugs.
 And is more complicated if implicit.
   - Pinning to a wilcard .path (eg ``4.1.*``) mean it's possibile to update it later.
   - Pinning to wilcard minor (eg ``4.*``) mean a more strict contract for the package.